richhaar/genpass/README.md

 It is possible for the clipboard to be read by unwanted programs, therefore the clipboard is cleared after the specified time (default 8 seconds after a get/set call).
 It is also possible to disable clipboard reading in certain browsers such as Firefox.

-### TODO

-Add an option to change encryption password.

-Add tests.

 ## License